yue-studio/subsets/README.md

 # subsets

-Given a set, find all the possible susets.
+Given a set, find all the possible subsets.

 E.g.: